New bounds on the anti-Ramsey numbers of star graphs: Result for general graphs when

-{\it Claim (a)}: {\it Let $a$ be a color present in a characteristic path of length at least two in $\chi$.
-Then there is no $a$-colored edge between two vertices of $O$.} We prove by contradiction.
-Let $uv$ be an edge in a characteristic path of length at least two, and let $a$ be color of $uv$.
-Assume that $u$ is not a terminal vertex of $\chi$.
-If possible let $x$ and $y$ be two vertices in $O$ with edge $xy$ having color $a$.
+{\it Proof of Claim:} We prove by contradiction.
+Let $uv$ be an edge in a characteristic path of length at least two, and let $a$ be the color of $uv$.
+If possible, let $x$ and $y$ be two vertices in $N_0$ with edge $xy$ having color $a$.
 Then $\chi-uv+xy$ is a characteristic subgraph with more characteristic paths than $\chi$, a contradiction.
 The claim follows.

-{\it Claim (b)}: {\it Let $a$ be a color present in a characteristic path of length at least two in $\chi$.
-Then there is no $a$-colored triangle formed by the $a$-colored edge in $\chi$ and a vertex from $O$.} To prove, again assume that $uv$ is an $a$-colored edge in $\chi$ where $u$ is not a terminal vertex.
-If possible let $uvw$ be an $a$-colored triangle with $w\in O$.
+~~~~ \begin{myclaim} Let $a$ be a color present in a characteristic path of length at least two in $\chi$.
+Then there is no $a$-colored triangle formed by the $a$-colored edge in $\chi$ and a vertex from $N_0$. \end{myclaim}

+{\it Proof of Claim:} To prove, again assume that $uv$ is an $a$-colored edge in $\chi$ where $u$ is not a terminal vertex.
+If possible, let $uvw$ be an $a$-colored triangle with $w\in N_0$.
 Again, $\chi-uv+vw$ is a characteristic subgraph with more characteristic paths than $\chi$, contradicting the choice of $\chi$.
 The claim follows.